Xitric/BicepLearningPath/best-practices.md

 - Provide desciptions for all parameters, including any restrictions that may apply to values.

-    - To the extent possible, use constraints to enforce such restrictions.
+    - To the extent possible, use [parameter decorators](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/file#parameter-decorators) to enforce such restrictions.

 - Default values should be used whenever possible, if for nothing else to provide examples.
 These values should be chosen to be widely applicable, as well as safe and cheap for anyone to deploy.